mabbestas/OOP-Fundamentals/README.md

 * Hybrid inheritance - A combination of one or more of the other inheritance types.

 ## Polymorphism
+Polymorphism is an object-oriented programming concept that refers to the ability of a variable, function, or object to take on multiple forms.
+Polymorphism helps programmers reuse code and classes once written, tested, and implemented.
+A single variable name can be used to store variables of multiple data types.
+It helps compose powerful, complex abstractions from simpler ones.
+There are two types of polymorphism:
+* **Compile time polymorphism**: Method overloading
+* **Runtime polymorphism**: Method overriding

 ## Abstraction
 The main purpose of abstraction is hiding the unnecessary details from the users.
 Abstraction is selecting data from a larger pool to show only relevant details of the object to the user.
 It helps in reducing programming complexity and efforts.